yimingpeng/rl-library/trunk/rl-competition/README.txt

 --------------------------
 3 :: THIS PACKAGE
 --------------------------
 The purpose of this package is to provide the software foundation for the reinforcement learning competition.
-This package contains all of resources required to create agents and experiments and to test them on the testing versions of the competition problems.
+This package contains all of the resources required to create agents and experiments and to test them on the testing versions of the competition problems.

 Every experiment that is run using this software consists of four components:
 	- An experiment program (a trainer)